thenyeguy/dotfiles/README.md

 ======================

 This is a repository for my unix configuration - primarily my vim config and oh-my-zsh.
-It includes oh-my-zsh and vim/vundle as submodules.
-It also includes an install script, which when run will initialize a bare checkout of the repository, and set hardlinks to my config files in the root directory.
+It includes oh-my-zsh as a submodule.
+It also includes an install script, which when run will initialize a checkout of the repository, and set hardlinks to my config files in the root directory.

 To install, perform the following: